-- 10.5.1 In most cases, there will be several personnel involved in the operation of the MASS with different types and levels of responsibility.
-The titles given to these personnel will differ depending on the type of commercial or military application.
-It is necessary to have a clear understanding of the responsibilities of all involved in the operation, particularly the RCC operator. - 10.5.2 An example of a responsibility diagram is provided at Figure 10-1 below.
-In this example, the MASS is launched and operated from the mother ship.
-The RCC is located in the ship operations room with a second MASS operator on deck to conduct short range remote operations using a hand-held console during launch and recovery of the MASS.
+- 12.5.1 In most cases, there will be several personnel involved in the operation of the MASS with different types and levels of responsibility.
+While the titles given to these personnel may differ depending on the type of commercial or military activity, it is necessary to have clearly defined roles and responsibilities for all personnel involved. - 12.5.2 An example of a responsibility diagram is provided in Figure 12-1 below.
+This example highlights the key roles required when operating or conducting a mission from a port.
+Even with a qualified and experienced Master per vessel, the nature of operations still requires several other personnel to fulfil the demands required to conduct both safe navigation and complete the mission purpose.